ScotRail: Peak fares removal

 Between October 2023 and September 2024, ScotRail implemented a trial on removing peak fares.
 It was initially due to run for six months but was extended twice.
 The trial increased passenger numbers by 6.8% but 10% was needed to be self-financing.
 From 1 September 2025, peak fares on ScotRail were permanently scrapped, saving commuters as much as 50%.

+Minimum fare

+In February 2026, ScotRail announced that, starting in July, a passenger who boards a train without a valid ticket would be charged a minimum fare of £10, the aim being to reduce fare evasion.
+As an exception, the minimum fare would not apply where there was no open ticket office or functioning ticket vending machine at the departure station.
+Passengers who can only pay with cash would be required to obtain a "‘promise to pay" from a vending machine and then purchase a ticket from on the train.

-AI announcer controversy
+AI announcer

-In 22 May 2025, ScotRail began using the Artificial intelligence-generated voice "Iona" as the announcer on some services in the Ayrshire and Inverclyde area.
-It was claimed that the voice, the Hoya Corporations product ReadSpeak, used recording work done by the actress Gayanne Potter for them in 2021 which at the time she understood would just be used for accessibility and e-learning software.
-Iona replaced older pre-recorded messages recorded by Fletcher Mathers (left).
-On 25 August 2025, ScotRail announced that it would be replacing the Iona as the announcer on trains, but did not confirm if the replacement would be a return to human recordings or another AI-trained voice.
+On 22 May 2025, ScotRail began using the artificial intelligence-generated voice "Iona" as the announcer on some services in the Ayrshire and Inverclyde area.
+It was claimed that the voice, made with the Hoya Corporations product ReadSpeak, used recording work done by the actress Gayanne Potter for them in 2021, which at the time she understood would just be used for accessibility and e-learning software.
+The AI voice replaced older pre-recorded messages recorded by Scottish actress Fletcher Mathers.
+Mathers said that to her the voice's intonation, which in some cases had been entered phonetically by staff, "doesn't sound quite right".

+On 25 August 2025, ScotRail announced that it would be replacing the "Iona" voice, and in December they began using an AI-generated announcer based on Paisley-based ScotRail employee Vanessa Sloan.
+The voice was launched on Class 380 trains, with a wider rollout planned for 2026.